Swendude/JS-functions/index.md

 - After the ```function``` keyword the function **name** is defined.
 In this case we call the function **increase**

 - Directly following the function name, we specify the **arguments** between parentheses.
 We can choose a name for every argument we want to use, that name becomes a variable that we can provide when we use the function (we will see how we do this later).
 Our **increase** function takes a single argument that we named ```num```.
-A function with no arguments look like ```function increase() {``` and a function with multiple arguments looks like ```function increase(num1, second_num, numberthree)```.
+A function with no arguments looks like ```function increase() {``` and a function with multiple arguments looks like ```function increase(num1, second_num, numberthree)```.
 Note that we can freely choose argument names just like we can with variables.

 - The steps needed to execute this function are defined within the curly brackets following the name and arguments.
 We call the steps between curly brackets the **function body**.
 In our **increase** function we only have two steps, but a function body can contain as many lines of javascript as you need.
 Inside these lines the arguments become available to use as variables.